 Once the usual questions around food allergies have been addressed, the host/hostess expects guests to finish what they're served.
 It is frowned upon to leave food on a plate, especially as servings aren't typically large and food preparation, particularly in someone’s home, is a labour of love that can only be reciprocated through appreciation and enjoyment of the meal.

 Cultural nuances in France

-The French aren't very gregarious and open, and restraint and reserve play a big role in interactions.
-Overt friendliness is not something one encounters overnight, so expats should prepare to be patient when it comes to fostering connections with locals.
+The French aren't known for being gregarious and open.
+Restraint and reserve play a big role in most interactions, and overt friendliness is not something one encounters overnight.
+Expats should prepare to be patient when it comes to fostering connections with locals.

 The French can be very direct, which can be misconstrued as rude, especially if one is not used to such forthrightness.
-Expats should learn to take this brutal honesty as just that, honesty; it is rarely anything personal.
+Expats should learn not to take this honesty personally.

-One of the most common complaints cited by expats moving to France from the UK and the US is the somewhat mysterious French shop hours.
-On Sundays, nearly everything is closed, with the exception of cafés.
-While this may seem like an irritation, follow the lead of the French flanneurs (loungers) and take advantage of Sundays to relax and unwind.
+One of the most common complaints cited by expats from the UK and the US is the somewhat mysterious French shopping hours.
+On Sundays nearly everything is closed, with the exception of cafés.
+While this may seem like an irritation, expats should try to follow the lead of the locals and take advantage of Sundays to relax and unwind.

-Additionally, many stores will close for two to three hours (most close between 12pm and 2pm) over lunch throughout the week, but this is more common outside of metropolitan centres.
+Additionally, many stores will close for two to three hours over lunch throughout the week, but this is more common outside of metropolitan centres.